danenders/pkedx/README.md

 ## Features

 ### A New way to Explore Hoenn
 * Gotta Catch 'Em All: Updated encounters and events mean it is possible to obtain all Pokémon in a single player game.
-(WIP)
 * Following Pokemon: Explore Hoenn together with your Pokémon partners.
 * Day & Night Cycles: More than just a cosmetic change!
 Some Pokémon may only be found at certain times of day.

-### Style Changes
+### Aesthetic Changes
 * Character art has been upgraded to GEN IV style, with a brand new May sprite commissioned for this game.
-* Character dialogue and color palettes have been edited to be less gendered and more inclusive.
-(WIP)
 * Battle Backgrounds now feature environment art

 ### New Mechanics & Modifications
-* Fairy Type: The Fairy type has been added, along with new moves (WIP).
+* Fairy Type: The Fairy type has been added, along with a few new moves to support the type.
 * Physical & Special Split: Moves have been re-categorized by Physical and Special attacks, based on modern classifications.
+* Pokemon that were given stat boosts in X&Y and SuMo have had their stats upgraded to match.
 * EXP Share is now a Key Item that can be toggled On/Off, and works across your party.
 * EXP is granted when a Pokémon is captured.
 * TMs can be used infinitely.